 Do your gums bleed when you brush?
 Does it appear that your gums are inflamed or pulling away from your teeth?
 These symptoms – even if they’re not accompanied by any pain – could be a sign of periodontitis, also known as gum disease.
 Periodontal disease can have enormous effects on your oral and overall health.
-As with all conditions, early detection and treatment by Dr. Farless and your dental team are the keys to returning you on a path to optimal oral health.
+As with all conditions, early detection and treatment by Farless Dental is the key to returning you on a path to optimal oral health.

 Periodontal Therapy in Greensboro NC

 What is Periodontal Disease?
 Is it the same as Gingivitis?

 Gingivitis merely refers to the inflammation of your gums, typically due to the build-up of plaque.
 However, with gingivitis your teeth are not loose, and the sockets are not infected.
 Nevertheless, gingivitis that is left untreated often leads to periodontal disease, when those more serious symptoms can occur.
 Due to the inflammation and infection, your gums and bone can begin to pull away from your teeth.
 This leaves deepening pockets that collect debris, resulting in infection.
 This exacerbates the problem, eventually threatening the health of the tooth as a whole.
 Periodontal disease can lead to loose teeth, pus around the teeth, and even cause teeth to fall out.